 ❡ Celestial Peace resounds: If a special line or turn of phrase happens to strike you in one of our weekly poems, just copy it onto your homeschool bulletin board for a few days and invite your students to speak it aloud — that’s all it takes to begin a new poetical friendship and learn a few lovely words that will stay with you for life. 🕊

-❡ Explore more: A monument to Phillis Wheatley the writer was placed on one of the main avenues in Boston in 2003.
+❡ Explore more: A monument to Phillis Wheatley was placed on one of the main avenues in Boston in 2003.
 You can pay it a visit some day in your homeschool travels. 🗺

 ❡ Literary lives: The website of the Poetry Foundation includes biographical notes and examples of the work of many important poets (including Phillis Wheatley) that are suitable for high school students and homeschool teachers. ✒️